varun-aahil/Guess-The-Number/README.md

 - Player 1 guesses **40**.
   - Host says: "Higher."
 - Player 2 guesses **42**.
-  - Host says: "Correct!"
-Player 2 wins!
+  - Host says: "Congratulations, you have guessed the number!"

 ### Tips:
 - Start with a wider range to make the game more challenging.